IAG’s Westwood mine: Significant growth

-IAMGOLD’s (IAG) Westwood project had a pivotal year in 2017, as it resumed operating at the normal production level in 2Q17.
-Investors might recall that, during the early stages of the mine’s ramp-up, a seismic event occurred, which left part of the operation in a rehabilitative state for most of 2015.
+IAMGOLD’s (IAG) Westwood project had a pivotal year in 2017, as it resumed operating at its normal production level in 2Q17.
+A seismic event occurred during the early stages of the mine’s ramp-up, which left part of the operation in a rehabilitative state for most of 2015.

-IAG has been normalizing its costs at its Westwood operations, which were attributed to inventory since the seismic event in May 2015.
-At the start of 2Q17, the company stopped normalizing these costs when Westwood reached normal production levels.
-Westwood’s all-in sustaining costs (or AISC) decreased 18% year-over-year (or YoY) to $972 per ounce.
-The company is expecting a full ramp-up by 2020, which should drive its unit costs further down.
+The company is expecting a full ramp-up by 2020, which should drive its unit costs down.
 Once the mine is operating at full capacity, it’s expected to have the lowest unit costs of any of its operating mines.

 Due to the presence of hard rock, the cost structure for IAG’s Essakane and Rosebel mines remains high.
-While exploration results at these mines have shown encouraging results, Westwood remains a key for the company to increase its production while lowering costs.
+While exploration results at these mines have shown encouraging results, Westwood is a key factor as the company seeks to increase its production while lowering costs.